VEuPathDB/StaticContent/_collection_resources_tools/15_submit_data.md

 ---
-identifier: coming-soon
+identifier: submit-data
-listTitle: Coming Soon
+listTitle: How to Submit Data
-descriptionTitle: Coming Soon
+descriptionTitle: How to Submit Data
 listIconKey: code-fork fa-rotate-270
 ---
 <style>